ucsb-cs32/s21/_lab/lab02.md

 <h3 id="starting-from-your-code-last-week">Starting from your code last week</h3>
 <p>There are various ways to tackle this problem.
 To start, make sure you understand the problem.
 Given county level data, we want to average all
-the county data for a given state together and then be able to query the maximums and minimums of any of the data fields.</p>
+the county data for a given state together and then be able to query the maximums and minimums of any of the data fields.
+See below note about averaging percentages and necessary moifications to demogData class.</p>

 <p>There are some clear cut tasks, but the order and exact implementation is somewhat up to you, with the exception of the <b>dataAQ class</b>, for which you <em>must</em> implement the specified functions for use in testing.</p>